 - Ethnography – observing people in specific settings/environments.
 For example, a professional in their work environment; useful to see true context, influences and behaviour, that may be unconscious and not reported.

-- Intercepts – stopping people in the street or other locations; useful for gaining high-level/fast insights, to understand motivations and quantify preferences, for example assessing reaction to products/brands in out-of-home eating establishments.
+- Intercepts – stopping people in the street or other locations; useful for gaining high-level/fast insights, to understand motivations and quantify preferences, such as, assessing reaction to products or brands in ‘out-of-home’ eating experiences.

 Traditional research pros and cons

-Traditional face-to-face or telephone approaches enable the moderator to go with the natural flow of the discussion, understand what’s important to interviewees.
-Also to flex the discussion, intervene, probe and challenge at any point in the proceedings.
+Traditional face-to-face or telephone approaches enable the moderator to go with the natural flow of the discussion, and thus better understand what’s important to interviewees.
+Also to flex the discussion, intervene, probe or challenge at any point in the proceedings.

-Findings or interpretations are based on respondent comments and non-verbal indicators such as facial expressions, body language, general behaviour and voice intonation.
-Albert H. Mehrabian found that body language accounts for 55%, tone of voice accounts for 38% and words only account for 7% of received communication (1).
-This non verbal communication provides extra richness and texture to information and gives deeper insight.
-What is not said is sometimes as revealing as what is said.
+In addtion, findings or interpretations are based on respondent comments and non-verbal indicators such as facial expressions, body language, behaviour and voice intonation.
+Albert H. Mehrabian specifically found that body language accounts for 55%, tone of voice (38%) and words only just 7% of received communication (1).
+This non verbal communication therefore provides extra richness and texture to information and gives deeper insight.
+What is not said is often as revealing as what is said.

-Traditional research approaches can consume more time and cost.
+Conversely, traditional research approaches consume more time and cost.
 They sometimes need more time to set up.
-For example recruiting a very specific sample, such as frequent rail and air travellers with experience of mobile applications could take a couple of weeks.
+For example recruiting a very specific sample, such as frequent rail and air travellers with experience of mobile applications could easily take a couple of weeks.

 New digital research methods

-The massive growth in general internet use and specifically social networking sites, enables marketers and researchers to communicate with their consumers digitally, and better understand the changing digital world.
-New digital functionality such as wikis, video filming and uploading and messaging provides researchers with a new means of customer communication, and new means of capturing information.
-This also helps researchers and customers collaborate and co-create ideas.
+The massive growth in general internet and social media, enables marketers and researchers to communicate with their consumers digitally, and also better understand the changing digital world.
+New digital functionality such as wikis, video filming and uploading and messaging also provides researchers with a new means of customer communication, and new means of capturing information.
+This therefore helps researchers and customers collaborate and co-create ideas.

-- Skype, Whats App and Facetime – provide new remote video interviewing possibilities, allowing the moderator to hear and see the interviewee.
+- Skype, Whats App, Facetime and now Zoom – provide new remote video interviewing possibilities.
+Thus allowing the moderator to hear and see the interviewee, while ‘social distancing’.

 - Wearables – like Google glasses provide real-time or recorded/edited insights through the eyes of consumers.